 Pain during intercourse

-Sometimes endometrial tissue can scar over and form a nodule that is painful to the touch.
-These nodules can appear in your uterus, your cervix, or your pelvic cavities.
+Sometimes endometrium-like tissue can scar over and form a nodule that’s painful to the touch.
+These nodules can appear in your uterus, your cervix, or your pelvic cavity.

 Painful bowel movements

 Endometrial cells can grow in the area between your vagina and your bowels.
 This is called rectovaginal endometriosis.
 This condition has its own set of symptoms, including:

 This kind of endometriosis pain can feel sharp and insistent, and lifestyle habits like a diet high in processed foods can make it feel worse.

 - excessive bloating

 - heavy bleeding